 This page may contain affiliate links.
 If you make a purchase through any of these links, I may make a small commission.
 Click here for my full disclosure statement.

-But how can we prioritize mental wellness without going broke?
-Is there even such a thing as affordable mental health care?
-Although mental health care can be expensive, there are many low-cost ways to take care of your mental health.
+But here’s the question: Can we prioritize mental wellness without breaking the bank?
+Is affordable mental health care even possible?
+While it can be costly, there are still plenty of low-cost ways to take care of your mental health; you just need to think outside the box.

 Here are some of my favorite affordable ways to workout: